apicart/brackets/readme.md

 ```

 ## Filters
-Filters are used for editing values from variables.
+Filters are used for interaction with values from variables.
 As an example, we will create a filter called `firstToUpper` and it will convert the first character to a capital letter.

 ```html